mcnamara-charles/evote-3.9/README.md

 E-Vote is an open source system for secure, trusted, anonymous, and verifiable voting online.
 It is based on the [web2py](http://web2py.com/) framework.

-(The algorithms implemented here are also available standalone in https://github.com/mdipierro/evote_ranking wihtout database and they do not depend on web2py.
-The workflow is implemented there using the filesystem)

 Overview
 --------